B2B Marketplace vs Traditional Distributor: Which Procurement Model Is Better for Modern Businesses?

 One of the most significant differences between the two models is supplier choice.
 Traditional distributors generally offer products from selected manufacturers and brands that they represent.
 While this can simplify purchasing, it can also limit buyer options.
 A B2B marketplace expands access to multiple suppliers and product categories, giving procurement teams greater flexibility when sourcing products.
 This broader supplier ecosystem often leads to increased competition and more competitive pricing.

 Price transparency is another area where B2B marketplaces have transformed procurement.
 In traditional distribution models, pricing is often negotiated through account managers and may vary significantly between customers.
 Buyers may not always know whether they are receiving the most competitive market price.
 B2B marketplaces increase transparency by allowing businesses to compare products, suppliers, and pricing options more easily.
-This visibility helps procurement teams make data-driven purchasing decisions and identify cost-saving opportunities.
+This makes it simpler to verify that purchasing decisions represent genuine value.